kwagstyl/growth_curves/README.md

-Notes:
+## Notes:

 Please check the formatting of segmented cohorts (BIDS formatting).
-These scripts produce various files, please create a new folder as a destination.
+These scripts produce various files, please create a new folder as a destination before use.

 Project Organization
 ------------